JavierRamiroGarcia/NG-Tax/NG-Tax-v1/NG-Tax-v1 user manual.md

 ./runTest.sh
 ```

+NOte: This is to check whether the installation has been done correctly.

 # 3. How to run NG-Tax

-Create a folder for the project were you place your raw data libraries already decompressed
+Create a folder for the project where you place your raw data libraries that are already decompressed

 ## 3.1.
 Create a mapping file

 Create a mapping file with extension .txt containing the information for all the samples in the
-project (no matter if they are in different libraries) and place it in your server project folder.
+project (no matter if they are in different libraries) and place it in your project folder.
 The mapping file and any other file needed should be created on Linux environment to
-avoid incompatibilities or saved in UTF-8 format.
+avoid incompatibilities or should be saved in UTF-8 format.

 **Your mapping file should contain these tab separated columns:**